robdunn/shopify-product-page-shipping/README.md

 `{% include 'product-shipping', variant: variant, product: product, shop: shop %}`

+For the Dawn theme, to have the widget show up below the price, you would want to paste the code into Sections -> main-product.liquid at about line 223, just above the:

+`{% include 'product-shipping', variant: variant, product: product, shop: shop %}`

 ## Options set up in product-shipping.liquid

 | Option | Type | Example | Description |